cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 ## Timeline Schemas

-Timelines haven't changed much since the 1960s.
+Looking at the timelines below, it's clear that they haven't changed much since the 1960s.
+High-level outlines describe broad phases of the mission and low-level procedures provide minute-by-minute, atomic level details.

 ![Gemini 12 flight plan that looks like a spreadsheet](gemini_12_flight_plan.jpg)